Updated: Mar 21

 The set-up and the roles are designed to ensure that children of varied interest are able to participate meaningfully in the event.
 They could also simply choose to hang out and play instead if they wanted.
 The children without any responsibilities were playing their roles too, as children!
 By simply scattering around, participating in other painting projects, even quarrelling among themselves, they contribute to the bustling energy and excitement of total community life.

-The two life-drawing events take place at the playground benches (right) and at the merry-go-round (left).
+The two life-drawing events take place at the playground benches (left) and at the merry-go-round (right).
 They are hosted by Zam and filmed by Imran to be streamed onto Zoom.
-Photos by Shiyun.

-Ronghua gathering the children in front of each life-drawing model, and then leading them to the set-up Zoom call at the Emceeing team table to showcase their works after each session, photos by Esther
+Ronghua gathering the children in front of each life-drawing model, and then leading them to the set-up Zoom call at the emceeing team table to showcase their works after each session.

-Top Left: Shoban holding up a handmade timekeeping sign, Top Right: Firhan photographing one of the life-drawing sessions, Bottom: Zam enlisting the help of children to do the 10-second countdown for the final life-drawing session, photos by Esther
+Bottom: Zam enlisting the help of children to do the 10-second countdown for the final life-drawing session.

 Event Flow: Improvising within the framework